MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-tshoot-logging.md

 ## Types of events

 AD FS events can be of different types, based on the different types of requests processed by AD FS.
-Each type of event has specific data associated with it.
-The type of events can be differentiated between sign-in requests, such as token requests, versus and system requests, such as server-server calls, including fetching configuration information.
+Each type of event has specific data associated with it. he type of events can be differentiated between login requests and system requests.
+Your login requests might be token requests, and your system requests might be server-server calls, including fetching configuration information.

 The following table describes the basic types of events.